(II) A projectile is shot from the edge of a cliff 125 m above gr... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(II) A projectile is shot from the edge of a cliff 125 m above ground level with an initial speed of 62.0 m/s at an angle of 35.0° with the horizontal, as shown in Fig. 3–45.
-At the instant just before the projectile hits point P,
+(II) A projectile is shot from the edge of a cliff 125 m above ground level with an initial speed of 62.0 m/s at an angle of 35.0° with the horizontal, as shown in Fig. 3–45..
+At the instant just before the projectile hits point P, find

-(f) Find the maximum height above the cliff top reached by the projectile.

 <IMAGE>